vibrantlyboho/College_classes/S4/AAD/Greedy Algorithm/Greedy.md

 ```
 To make a greedy algorithm, identify an optimal substructure or subproblem in the problem.
-Then, determine what the solution will include (for example, the largest sum, the shortest path, etc.).
+Then, determine what the solution will include (for example, the largest sum, the shortest path, etc)
 Create some sort of iterative way to go through all of the subproblems and build a solution.
 ```